konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 [AngularJS][] and [Firebase][] do a very good combo to do real time apps.
 Since AngularJS ofers you a good framework with double-data-binding Firebase ofers a realtime-database, also firebase has [AngularFire][] to make them work together perfectly.

-So I created a calendar that works with Firebase so sync the events between different clients.
+So I created a calendar that syncs the events between different clients in real time.
 This is the bower.json with the dependencies.

 ```javascript
 {